Maybe it’s just us, but my spouse and I can never agree on how to set the thermostat.

 Generally speaking, it is easier on the machine to maintain a steady temperature than to be turned on and off several times throughout the day.
 A programmable thermostat is a great advantage here and can help you keep your temperature steady and energy costs low.

-If you have any questions about the best temperature to set your thermostat or any other AC related topic this summer, please feel free to give Twin Air a call at (703) 754-1062 or contact us on our website.
+If you have any questions about the best temperature to set your thermostat or how to help the temperature be consistent throughout your home, please feel free to give Twin Air a call at (703) 754-1062 or contact us on our website.
 Our HVAC experts will perform a thorough evaluation of your home’s system, insulation, ductwork and more.
 In some cases we can identify simple fixes to address your problems.
 Whether it’s a big or small challenge, our team will help you find the most cost-effective and efficient solution.